cmatthews20/pytest-regression-plus/REPORTNOTES.md

 A seeding option must be added as well.
 This will ensure the workers have consistently broadcasted tests.
 This enables the framework to work around a known limitation of xdist, as well as enabling specific test repeats.

+## xdist

+This section investigates parallelizing tests with with the `xdist` plugin. `xdist` provides alternate test execution modes.
+Using this plugin, the framework wrapper can instruct pytest to spawn a number of worker processes.
+These worker processes can only be spawned if there is a CPU avaiable, and the number of workers cannot exceed the number of available CPUs.
+Tests can be randomly distributed across available CPUs and run concurrently.

+Running traditional software tests serially is sometimes acceptable.

+There are some issues to consider with parallelization.
+Overparallelization, for example, is possible, since each worker process is competing for the resources on the same machine.
+If overparallelization occurs, out-of-memory errors, for example, can occur.
+How many workers to use is normally evaluated on a case-by-case basis.
+However, an experiment can be constructed to find the optimal number of workers.

 ## Experiment